iluvjava/Fucking_LeetCode_ShitLikeThat/Obsidian Notes/Algorithms/Graph Algorithms.md

 * Network Flow: Ford Fulkerson
 	* Max Bipartile Matching
 * Path Finding:
-	* Bellmand Ford + Dijkstra
-* Shortest Path on DAG
+	* Augmentation of above algorithms and applications of those algorithms
+* Perfect Matching
+* NP-Hard Graph Problems
+	* TSP

 ## Misc

-* Foyd Cycel Detection
+* Foyd Cycle Detection
 * This algorithm is really smart and I want to talk about it.
 	* Phase I: identify the cycle
 	* Phase II: Find the starting point of the cycle